A Capella Singing Group Workshop Series

 Yale University Art Gallery Sidewalk Studio

-Sidewalk Studio is a summer outdoor program set up in front of the gallery that fosters impromptu art making on a drop-in basis.
-Led by gallery staff and Yale University undergraduate and graduate students, each session focuses on a single medium and connects to related works in the collection.
+Sidewalk Studio is an outdoor program, held in front of the Yale University Art Gallery, that fosters impromptu artmaking on a drop-in basis.
+Led by Gallery staff and Yale undergraduate and graduate students, each session focuses on a single medium and connects to works in the collection.

 Yale University Art Gallery Teacher Leadership Program

 The Teacher Leadership Program is a free one-hour workshop for educators of all levels and disciplines that meets at 4:00 pm on the first Thursday of the month throughout the academic year.
-The sessions are held on Zoom and are led by Jessica Sack, the Jan and Frederick Mayer Curator of Public Education; Wurtele Gallery Teachers; and Education Department staff.
+The sessions are held on Zoom and are led by Jessica Sack, the Jan and Frederick Mayer Curator of Public Education, Wurtele Gallery Teachers, and Education Department staff.
 In this program, educators explore innovative ways to connect their curricula and interest in art with the Yale University Art Gallery’s collection.
-The sessions also address online and in-person teaching techniques.

 Yale University Art Gallery Teen Program